 After taking your included VIP door-to-door travel service to the airport, fly overnight to Tokyo.

 Day 2 Tokyo

 Enjoy a welcome drink and the rest of the day at leisure.
 The Dai-ichi Hotel enjoys waterfront views, and facilities include a restaurant, bar, coffee shop and free Wi-Fi.
 Each of the 278 air-conditioned rooms feature a television, telephone, safe, and hairdryer.
-(Your luggage will be taken separately to the hotel and taken to your room during check in).

 Day 3 Tokyo